Kellett School

 The school's original campus and preparatory school in Pok Fu Lam overlooks Kellett Bay, from where the school gets its name.
-The school's second preparatory school and Senior School is at Kowloon Bay and opened in 2013.
-The School is a member of The Headmasters’ and Headmistress’ Conference (HMC), a professional association of the heads of the world's leading independent schools.
-The heads of the Prep Schools are members of The Independent Association of Prep Schools (IAPS).
+The school's second preparatory school and senior school is at Kowloon Bay and opened in 2013.
+The school is a member of the Headmasters’ and Headmistress’ Conference (HMC), a professional association of the heads of the world's leading independent schools.
+The heads of the Prep Schools are members of the Independent Association of Prep Schools (IAPS).

+Kellett has continuously been included in The Schools Index as one of the world's 150 best private schools and one of the top 15 in China and Southeast Asia since 2020.

 History

 Kellett was founded in 1976 by parents who wanted a high-quality, British-style education, rich in the Arts and Sport.
 The parents disliked perceived high class sizes in other schools, and wished to have a school with smaller classes.
 Originally called Starters, the school was led by Joanne Elliott and her family, working with the first Principal, Vivienne Steer.
-The school’s first two classes were made up of British, American, Australian, Chinese, Japanese, Korean, Indian, Pakistani, Iranian, Norwegian, and Swedish children.
+The school's first two classes were made up of British, American, Australian, Chinese, Japanese, Korean, Indian, Pakistani, Iranian, Norwegian, and Swedish children.

-By 1977, the School had tripled to 122 students and had relocated.
+By 1977, the school had tripled to 122 students and had relocated.
 Its Taikoo Shing facility started operations in January 1978.
-In 1980, the School moved to a purpose-built facility in Wah Fu overlooking Kellett Bay.
+In 1980, the school moved to a purpose-built facility in Wah Fu overlooking Kellett Bay.
 At the time it had its first phase established.
 In 1981 the second phase of the new facility opened.
-This School now comprises Kellett's Pok Fu Lam campus.
-The School’s second Principal Ann McDonald arrived in 1996 after the retirement of Vivienne Steer.
+This school now comprises Kellett's Pok Fu Lam campus.
+The school's second principal, Ann Mc Donald, arrived in 1996 after the retirement of Vivienne Steer.

-The growing shortage of local senior school places prompted the Board to extend the School to age 13, offering pupils full UK Preparatory provision.
+The growing shortage of local senior school places prompted the Board to extend the school to age 13, offering pupils full UK Preparatory provision.
 Alongside this extension, the Board sought a permanent Senior School site.
 In 2007, the school was awarded a temporary Senior site, to be shared with Elsa High School (Carmel School Association) in Shau Kei Wan, less than a kilometre from the Preparatory School's earlier site in Taikoo Shing.

-The popularity of Kellett’s Senior School meant that once again the Board sought to expand.
+The popularity of Kellett's Senior School meant that once again the Board sought to expand.
 In August 2009, the Hong Kong government awarded Kellett a greenfield site in Kowloon Bay, to develop an additional Preparatory School and a purpose-built four form Senior School which opened in September 2013.